brain chat

 Francesca

-Want to support this blog and/or enjoy exclusive access to stories and chatter from me?
+Want to support this blog and/or enjoy exclusive access to my latest book, Rotting Trees, plus chatter from me?
 Join the No. 1 Reader’s Club on Patreon!
-Alternatively, use the button below for one-off support of as much or as little as you’d like (if you’d prefer, you can use PayPal or Ko-fi).
-If you’re into fairy tales and/or want a brief respite from reality, you can also buy my bookThe Princess and the Dragon and Other Stories About Unlikely Heroes, from most ebook retailers and as a paperback from Amazon.
+Alternatively, you can use PayPal or Ko-fi for one-off support.
+If you’re into fairy tales and/or want a brief respite from reality, you can also buy my first book, The Princess and the Dragon and Other Stories About Unlikely Heroes, from most ebook retailers and as a paperback from Amazon.
 (That link’s an affiliate.
-Gotta scrape every penny from Bezos, you know?)
+Gotta scrape every penny from Bezos…) If you enjoy my book recommendations, you can find my Bookshop.org page here.

 brain chat · Internet